SuperOfficeDocs/superoffice-docs/docs/database/tables/includes/addressformat.md

 > [!NOTE]
 > `addressformat_id = 9`  have the Street address information (`atype_idx = 2`), and `addressformat_id=10` have the postal address information (`atype_idx=1`).
 To make them copy between the text entered (only when adding a new customer) you update the `xxx_zip` value.
 If you take the number 1024 as HEX, it’s 400, 2048 in HEX is 800, and this tells the CRM client to copy between these lines.

-The database manual give a description on each field in `Addressformat`, but you need to know some of our internal resources (lead text to the address lines)
+The docs describe each field in table `AddressFormat`, but you need to know some of our internal resources (lead text to the address lines).

 | Resource ID | English name |
 |---|---|